IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `Boolean hasVariables()` - Returns true if there is at least one variable in the query.
 Otherwise returns false.

-`GraphQLMutationNode withField(String field)` - Adds a new field to the current node.
+`GraphQLMutation withField(String field)` - Adds a new field to the current node.
 Returns the current node instance.

-`GraphQLMutationNode withFields(String[] fields)` - Adds new fields to the current node.
+`GraphQLMutation withFields(String[] fields)` - Adds new fields to the current node.
 Returns the current node instance.

-`GraphQLMutationNode withNode(GraphQLField node)` - Adds a new child node to the current node.
+`GraphQLMutation withNode(GraphQLField node)` - Adds a new child node to the current node.
 Accepts one parameter of type [`GraphQLField`](#graphqlnode).
 Returns the current node instance.

-`GraphQLMutationNode withNodes(GraphQLField[] nodes)` - Adds new child nodes to the current node.
+`GraphQLMutation withNodes(GraphQLField[] nodes)` - Adds new child nodes to the current node.
 Accepts one parameter of type [`GraphQLField[]`](#graphqlnode) (list can also be implicitly converted to the array).
 Returns the current node instance.

-`GraphQLMutationNode defineFragment(GraphQLFragment fragment)` - Defines a fragment for the mutation.
+`GraphQLMutation defineFragment(GraphQLFragment fragment)` - Defines a fragment for the mutation.
 Accepts the instance of the [`GraphQLFragment`](#graphqlfragmentnode) class.

-`GraphQLMutationNode defineFragments(GraphQLFragment[] fragments)` - Defines multiple fragments for the mutation.
+`GraphQLMutation defineFragments(GraphQLFragment[] fragments)` - Defines multiple fragments for the mutation.
 Accepts the array of the [`GraphQLFragment`](#graphqlfragmentnode) instances.

-`GraphQLMutationNode defineVariable(String name, String typeDefinition)` - Defines a new variable for the mutation with the name provided as the first parameter (name is specified without a dollar `$` sign).
+`GraphQLMutation defineVariable(String name, String typeDefinition)` - Defines a new variable for the mutation with the name provided as the first parameter (name is specified without a dollar `$` sign).
 The second parameter contains type definition of the variable as a string.

 `GraphQLOperationType getOperation()` - Returns the [`GraphQLOperationType`](#graphqloperation) instance of the current node.
-In case of GraphQLQueryNode it's `Mutation`.
+In case of GraphQLQuery it's `Mutation`.

 `GraphQLRequest asRequest()` - Returns a new instace of type [`GraphQLRequest`](#graphqlrequest) building it from the current node.